A Light, Durable and Flexible Core

 • Protection layer:overlapping wraps of polyester yarn cover each strand for mechanical and electrical protection

-• CFCC has almost no n with incrased temprerature,resulting in lower sag of ACFR conductor at high tempeerature poeration.
+• CFCC has almost no thermal expansion with increased temperature, resulting in much lower sag of ACFR conductors at high temperature operation as compared to standard conductors.

 High Grade Carbon Fiber